SHAURYA-POTDUKHE/Commodity-Price-Analysis-Dashboard/README.md

 1. Use the sidebar filters to focus on specific commodities or time periods
 2. Export filtered data for further analysis in Excel or other tools
 3. Hover over charts to see detailed information
-4. Use the Data Explorer to quickly find specific records
+4. Data Explorer provides the opportunity to locate the necessary records with ease.
-5. Compare multiple commodities in the Time Series section
+5. Compare different commodities as Time Series.

 ## 🤝 Contributing

-Feel free to customize the dashboard for your specific needs.
+The dashboard can be customized to meet your requirements.
 Some ideas:
-- Add more machine learning models
+- Strengthen the amount of machine learning models.
 - Include weather data correlations
 - Add forecasting capabilities
 - Create custom reports

 ## 📄 License

-This project is created for educational purposes as part of a Data Science course project.
+The project is developed as an educational project in a Data Science and Machine Learning course project.

 ---